FoodData Central Data Types

 The food supply, and the scientific understanding of relationships between dietary intakes and health, have evolved over the years.
-USDA’s food composition data resources also have evolved to meet the needs of diverse users, including researchers, policy makers, nutrition professionals, and product developers.
+USDA’s food composition data resources also are evolving to meet the needs of diverse users, including researchers, policy makers, nutrition and health professionals, and product developers.

-In recent years, the rapidly escalating pace of change in the food supply and the growing variety of uses for food and nutrient data have greatly enhanced the need for transparent and easily accessible information about the nutrients and other components of foods and food products.
+In recent years, the rapidly escalating pace of change in the food supply and the growing variety of uses for food data have greatly enhanced the need for transparent and easily accessible information about the nutrients and other components in foods and food products.
 This need requires a new approach to analyzing, compiling, and presenting food profile information in a scientifically rigorous way.
 FoodData Central continues to embody this new approach.

-- Foundation Foods includes values for nutrients and other food components on a diverse range of foods and ingredients as well as extensive underlying metadata on commercially available foods, such as the number of samples, sampling location, date of collection, analytical approaches used, and if appropriate, agricultural information such as genotype and production practices.
-With their enhanced clarity and transparency, Foundation Foods data can provide valuable insights into the many factors that influence variability in nutrient profiles.
-The number of foods in Foundation Foods will be to, over time, expand the number of basic foods and ingredients and their underlying data.
+- Foundation Foods includes values for nutrients and other food components on a diverse range of foods and ingredients as well as extensive underlying metadata.
+These metadata include the number of samples, sampling location, date of collection, analytical approaches used, and if appropriate, agricultural information such as genotype and production practices.
+The enhanced depth and transparency of Foundation Foods data can provide valuable insights into the many factors that influence variability in nutrient and food component profiles.
+The goal of Foundation Foods will be to, over time, expand the number of basic foods and ingredients and their underlying data.
 Foundation Foods will be a primary focus of efforts as FoodData central expands and develops in coming years.

 - Standard Reference Legacy Release (SR Legacy) has been the primary food composition data type in the United States for decades.
-Using earlier approaches to determining nutrient profiles of foods in the marketplace, it provides a comprehensive list of values for nutrients and food components that are derived from calculations and analyses.
+It provides a comprehensive list of nutrient and food component values that are derived from analyses, calculations, and the published literature.
 This data type has provided the values for most other public and private food composition databases and has supported a wide range of public policy initiatives, research studies, and diet planning and education activities.
 SR Legacy, released in April 2018, is the final release of this data type and will not be updated.
 For more recent data, users should search other data types in FoodData Central.

 - Food and Nutrient Database for Dietary Studies 2017-2018 (FNDDS 2017-2018) provides nutrient and food component values for the foods and beverages reported in What We Eat in America, the dietary intake component of the National Health and Nutrition Examination Survey (NHANES).
 FNDDS data releases correspond to the NHANES two-year data cycles.
 FNDDS data facilitate analyses of dietary intakes reported in NHANES as well as many other dietary research studies.

 - The USDA Global Branded Food Products Database (Branded Foods), formerly hosted on the USDA Food Composition Databases website, are data from a public-private partnership whose goal is to enhance the open sharing of nutrient data that appear on branded and private label foods and are provided by the food industry.
 Members of this partnership are:

 - Agricultural Research Service (ARS), USDA